yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 We are excited for the  [ Data/Library/Software ] Carpentry workshop this coming [ days of week ] and hope you are too.
 A few notes:

-Be sure to complete the pre-workshop survey [ link to survey ].
+Be sure to complete the pre-workshop survey [ link to survey - custom link is generated in workshop website].
 We use this to calibrate the pace of the workshop and, together with a post-workshop survey, to assess how it went.

 Make sure you have the necessary software installed on your laptop [ list required software for your workshop ].
 Here are the instructions [ link to instructions ].
 If you have any trouble, send us an email or come a little early [ day of week ] morning.
 Someone will be there by [ time ] to help with installation issues.